odeum/odeum-code/docs/developer/Experiments.md

 ```

 ## Redux
-Redux will be used for State Management throughout ODEUM CodeJS and it would be a requirement for developers to obtain skilled knowledge on how to use Redux with all container/statefull (smart) components.
+Redux will be used for State Management throughout ODEUM CodeJS and it is a requirement for developers to obtain usable knowledge on how to use Redux in general and with all container/statefull (smart) components.
 Read the book, "The Complete Redux Book" it is located in the ./docs/developer folder and check the book code examples here:
 https://github.com/redux-book/code-samples

 ## General Component App framework (DOING)
 MB + AT (real code) + CB (pseudo code)
 Experiment is setting up the core app framework in ODEUM CodeJS with Routes, Redux and Styled-Components.
 This means the Playground, Header, MenuPanel, Footer and Workspace components and creating 1-2 App Scene components with routes to populate the workspace with "Hello World" and some REST API GET/PUT stuff.

+## Demo App to Connect to the ODEUM CodeJS framework
+ODEUM CodeJS has a symbiotic connection with the App that uses the framework.
+The one can not exist without the other.
+The framework describes how the app can use it, and the app tells the framework how it will use the framework, eg. menuitems, helpitems, login, routes etc. We need a simple Demo App to test this symbiotic connection.
+Who manages the state (Redux store, the framework or the app?

 ## Login
 MHK will build the first OAuth experiment up against ODEUM Server